exercism/website-copy/tracks/python/exercises/twelve-days/mentoring.md

 12 lines with the assembled text.
 While it solves the problem, it avoids all the difficulties mentioned in the introduction.

 Encourage the student to address the challenges of dealing with the raw material.
+You can point out that the are storing the Pear Tree twelve times, and challenge them to store it only once.

 The next solution also prepares everything, but solves all the difficulties mentioned, while working